 Start your treatment?
-See our Hair Transplant page!
+See our Hair Transplant Services!

 Some may worry when looking at their combs full of hair, however, often this worry is unnecessary.
 It is normal to lose some hair, on average women lose between 50 and 100 hairs per day, and on days when the hair is washed even up to 250!
 However, in certain cases, especially in women after their fifties, the hair thickness and density greatly decrease, leading to the hair being less voluminous and the scalp being visible.
 In these cases, there indeed is hair loss.
 Fortunately, just like men, there are also options for women!